2005 Ahvaz unrest: Background

 The Arabs of Iran are concentrated in the province of Khuzestan and number between half a million to 2 million.
-These Arabs are descendants of Shi'ite Arab tribes gradually migrating to Iran since 16th (During Ottoman sovereignty on Arabian peninsula).
+These Arabs are descendants of Shi'ite Arab tribes gradually migrating to Iran since the 16th century.
 Most Iranian Arabs are Shi'a, but a small minority of Sunni Muslim Arabs live along the Persian Gulf coastline.
 In Khuzestan, Arabs are the dominant ethnic group in Shadegan, Hoveyzeh and Susangerd, a majority in Mahshahr and Khorramshahr, a minority in Abadan and together with Persians, Arabs are one of the two main ethnic groups in Ahvaz.

 The Constitution of Iran guarantees freedom of cultural expression and linguistic diversity.
 Khūzestān Province has radio and television stations in Arabic.
 School education is in Persian, the official language, but use of Arabic is allowed under the constitution of the Islamic Republic.
 Article 15 of the constitution states:

 However, some human rights groups have accused the Iranian government of discrimination and other human rights violations against Iranian Arabs and violating the constitutional guarantees of equality.
 Amnesty International says:

 According to the US Department of State:

 According to Article 16 of Constitution of the Islamic Republic of Iran, Arabic is taught in all classes of secondary school and in all areas of study including universities.

 Causes

-A forged letter attributed to Mohammad-Ali Abtahi, an adviser to Iran's Reormist President Mohammad Khatami, began circulating in the blogosphere, and was widely circulated by hand and subsequently cited in a report by al-Jazeera network.
+A forged letter attributed to Mohammad-Ali Abtahi, an adviser to Iran's Reformist President Mohammad Khatami, began circulating in the blogosphere, and was widely circulated by hand and subsequently cited in a report by al-Jazeera network.
 The fake letter proposed measures to reduce the proportion of Arabs in Khuzestan.
 The letter inspired crowds of young Arab rioters to attack government buildings and institutions in Ahvaz city.
 Some Iran experts and analysts at the time speculated that the move was part of a plan by the conservative establishment to discredit the reformist camp among Arabs in the run-up to the 2005 presidential poll.